rubrikinc/rubrik-client-for-prometheus/quickstart.md

 ### Building the Agent

 The server building the agent will need GoLang installed (the package was tested with the following version: `go version go1.11 linux/amd64`).
+NOTE: This package has not been tested with GoLang > 1.15.

 Pull down the following dependencies: